-Without radiolabeling, the mitochondrial volume will have to be taken from the literature, where it is frequentyl stated per mitochondrial protein [μl/mg P{mt}].
-Fortunately, changes in membrane potential are again not influenced by assumptions on mitochondrial volume.
-The mathematical influence of the mitochondrial volume on the absolute value depends on the unspecific binding - but in a 'favorable' way: With increasing unspecific binding, the total amount of "free" probe inside the mitochondria declines.
+Without radiolabeling, the mitochondrial volume will have to be taken from the literature, where it is frequentyl stated per mitochondrial protein $[\mu]/mg P{mt}$].
+Fortunately, changes in membrane potential are again not influenced by assumptions on mitochondrial The mathematical the volume. influence of mitochondrial volume on the absolute value depends on the unspecific binding - but in a 'favorable' way: With increasing unspecific binding, the total amount of "free" probe inside the mitochondria declines.
 Therefore, errors in mitochodrial volume will be less significant for a probe showing higher unspecific binding (e.g. TPP+ as compared to TPMP+).
-As Rottenberg (1984) pointed out, this could mean that when the mitochondrial volume is changing during the experiment, the values obtained with a binding probe molecule like TPP+ could actually be more precise than those with the "non-binding" Rb+ probe, despite all the problems introduced by unspecific binding.
+As Rottenberg (1984) pointed out, this could mean that when the mitochondrial volume is changing during the experiment, the values obtained with a binding probe molecule like TPP+ could actually be more precise than those with the "nonbinding" Rb+ probe, despite all the problems introduced by unspecific binding.